jonathanfunk/whats-in-your-kitchen/README.md

 ### Tailwind CSS

-This project was styled using (Tailwind CSS)[https://tailwindcss.com/], a utility first CSS framework.
+This project was styled using [Tailwind CSS](https://tailwindcss.com/), a utility first CSS framework.
 Unlike tools like Bootstrap & Bulma, you can build your own components from scratch as opposed to fighting premade components to get the design you are looking for.
 There is a learning curve but doubled with the Tailwind CSS IntelliSense extension for VS Code, working with Tailwind CSS is a breeze.